The Tango Saloon: Other activities

-In 2010, band leader Julian Curwin developed a stripped-back chamber version of The Tango Saloon, named The Mango Balloon, with a lighter sound adding lounge, exotica and continental jazz to the larger band’s tango/western blend.
+In 2010, band leader Julian Curwin started a stripped-back chamber version of The Tango Saloon, named The Mango Balloon, with a lighter sound adding lounge, exotica and continental jazz to the larger band’s tango/western blend.
 Aside from six members from The Tango Saloon, the recordings also feature special guests, bringing their own distinct flavour to the music - The Mango Balloon: Volume 1 (2010) with Eddie Bronson, Volume 2 (2012) with Brian Campeau, Volume 3 (2014) with Shenton Gregory, and Volume 4 (2017) with Matt McMahon.

-He also released Crossing (2018) with Jane Sheldon, and Midnight Lullaby (2020) with Stu Hunter, Lloyd Swanton and Jess Ciampa.
+Other related releases include Crossing (2018) with Jane Sheldon, Midnight Lullaby (2020) and Second Sight (2022) with Stu Hunter, Lloyd Swanton and Jess Ciampa.
+In 2022, Curwin developed The Golden Strangers, a quartet following in the spaghetti western footsteps of The Tango Saloon, in which he plays banjo and melodica alongside Ollie Thorpe (pedal steel guitar, vocals), Brendan Clark (bass) and Jamie Cameron (drums).